TeamPerie/CellDestiny/README.md

 ## HOW TO USE

 There are 3 ways to use CellDestiny.
-The first one is to use the **package** in Rstudio, the second one is to **launch the shiny app from the package** in Rstudio.
-The third one is to use the **web application**.
+The first one is to use the graphical user interface **(GUI) through the web application**, the second one is to use the **GUI through the installation of CellDestiny** package on RStudio.
+The third one is to use directly use CellDestiny **package functions (no GUI)**.

+1) Web application

+The simplest way to use the app is to open the web application by clicking https://perie-team.shinyapps.io/CellDestiny/.

-1) Package installation in Rstudio
+2) Installation of the package in Rstudio

 Previous to its installation, you'll need all packages listed in [DESCRIPTION](https://github.com/TeamPerie/CellDestiny/blob/main/DESCRIPTION) file ("Imports" section) installed and an R version>= 4.1.0